SAP/openui5-docs/docs/Property_Metadata_Binding_f5aa4bb.md

 -   Absolute bindings

     An absolute binding path starts with the entity name followed by the property name.
-Property attributes can be accessed with `@` + `propertyName`, nodes can be accesses with the node name only.
+Property attributes can be accessed with `@` + **property attribute**, while nodes can be accessed with the node name only.

     Example: